Hemaraju721/RNA-Seq-analysis/README.md

 Sample OutputFile : SampleLincAndPC.txt

 **Step 12**.
-ANTISENSE AND TARGETS : Extract all Antisense RNAs, chromosome, strand and genomic coordinates from step 10 and put them in a file called lincRNA.txt.
+ANTISENSE AND TARGETS : Extract all Antisense RNAs, chromosome, strand and genomic coordinates from step 10 and put them in a file called asRNA.txt.
 Extract all protein coding genes chromosome, strand and genomic coordinates from step 10 and put them in a file called PC.txt.
 Use the script called AntisenseToPConOppositeStrand.pl to identify the neighboring expressed protein coding genes

-Sample asRNA.txt : SamplelincRNA.txt
+Sample asRNA.txt : SampleasRNA.txt

 Sample PC.txt : SamplePC.txt